dishait/vite-auto-import-resolvers/README_EN.md

 4. Type configuration

-If your project is' ts', your 'tsconfig.json' should have the following configuration 👇
+If your project is `ts`, your `tsconfig.json` should have the following configuration 👇

 ```json
 {